ranmax123/powerbi-custom-connectors/README.md

 * [Zoho (coming soon)](#the-zoho-connector)

-## Need premium support?
+## Need further support?
-If you need premium support on these connectors or want us to develop new connectors, feel free to reach us at [bigintsolutions.com/contact][bigintsolutions-contact]
+If you need further support on these connectors (enhancements etc.) or want us to develop new connectors, feel free to reach us at [bigintsolutions.com/contact][bigintsolutions-contact]

 ## The HubSpot Connector